ZahidGalea/cdc-with-debezium-in-minikube/README.md

 ## What is my plan?

 1) Generate a DB with a Logistic Model and an API to generate Test traffic into. :heavy_check_mark:
-2) Crete a replication of an Oracle DB to Kafka in near real-time using Debezium
+2) Crete a replication of an Oracle DB to Kafka in near real-time using Debezium. :heavy_check_mark:
 3) Subscribe to the kafka topics a series of applications like:
     * Realtime Dashboards
     * Apache Beam processing for real time analytics